kjwamlex/TapticMusic_Second_Prototype/README.md

 Second Prototype of TapticMusic.

-This prototype was build when I was mentally fell apart.
+This prototype was built when I was mentally fell apart.

 Music and Haptic beat does not sync together on first try but does on second try.